Mool Mantar Meaning in English: A Word-by-Word Guide

 Meet the Panj Pyare — names, castes and birthplaces of the Five Beloved Ones — with a free crossword, Vaisakhi quiz and family Q&As for ages 5–12.

-A practical, week-by-week guide for K-8 educators to bring Sikh Heritage Month into the classroom with activities, discussion prompts, and curated resources.
+A practical, week-by-week guide for K-8 educators to bring Sikh Heritage Month into the classroom with activities, prompts, and curated resources.

 Teach your kids the 5 Ks (Kesh, Kangha, Kara, Kachera, Kirpan) — with a free crossword, coloring sheets and family discussion questions for ages 5–12.